TunMinKoKo/Mobile-Flashcards/README.md

 ## Installation

+In the project directory, you can run:

 ### `npm install`

+Runs this to install all the project dependencies

 ### `npm start or expo start`
+Type this and run the app

 You can download and view the app on your phone by using the Expo app: iOS